-The MT18VDDF6472 and MT18VDDF12872 are high-speed CMOS, dynamic random-access, 512MB and 1GB memory modules organized in x72 (ECC) configuration.
+The MT18VDDT3272A, MT18VDDT6472, and MT18VDDT12872 are high-speed CMOS, dynamic random-access, 256MB, 512MB, and 1GB memory modules organized in x72 (ECC) configuration.
 DDR SDRAM modules use internally configured quad-bank DDR SDRAM devices.

 DDR SDRAM modules use a double data rate architecture to achieve high-speed operation.
-The double data rate architecture is essentially a 2n-prefetch architecture with an interface designed to transfer two data words per clock cycle at the I/O pins.
+Double data rate architecture is essentially a 2n-prefetch architecture with an interface designed to transfer two data words per clock cycle at the I/O pins.
 A single read or write access for the DDR SDRAM module effectively consists of a single 2n-bit wide, one-clock-cycle data transfer at the internal DRAM core and two corresponding n-bit wide, one-half-clock-cycle data transfers at the I/O pins.

 A bidirectional data strobe (DQS) is transmitted externally, along with data, for use in data capture at the receiver.
-DQS is an intermittent strobe transmitted by the DDR SDRAM device during READs and by the memory controller during WRITES.
-DQS is edgealigned with data for READs and center-aligned with data for WRITES.
+DQS is an intermittent strobe transmitted by the DDR SDRAM during READs and by the memory controller during WRITEs.
+DQS is edge-aligned with data for READs and center-aligned with data for WRITEs.